backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 ### Decoupling RDS
 - RDS can be provisioned with Beanstalk, which is *great for dev/test*
 - This is **not great for prod** as the *database lifecycle is tied to the Beanstalk environment lifecycle*
-- The best for prod is to *separately create an RDS database* and provide your EB application with the connection string.
+- The best for prod is to **separately create an RDS database** and refer it using environment variables.
 - **Decoupling RDS**:
 	- Create a snapshot of RDS DB (as a safeguard)
 	- Go to the RDS console and **protect the RDS database from deletion**